boers001/docker-introduction/markdown/part2.md

 !SUB
 ### Run the image
 * First we have a look of the description of the image.
 Here you will see two ports are exposed, 80 and 443.
 We will use port 80 and map it to 8888.
-Start the container as deamon
+Start the container as daemon
 ```
 docker run -d --name myapp -p 8888:80 lab2/webapp
 ```